| Life

 a fair trial still believe there are many questions

 that need answers.
+That's

 not surprising, since the US administration called